QwenLM/qwen-code-action/examples/workflows/qwen-assistant/README.md

 ### Asking a Question

 ```
-@qwen-code What is the purpose of the `telemetry.js` script?
+@qwencoder What is the purpose of the `telemetry.js` script?
 ```

 ### Requesting a Code Change

 ```
-@qwen-code In `package.json`, please add a new script called "test:ci" that runs `npm test`.
+@qwencoder In `package.json`, please add a new script called "test:ci" that runs `npm test`.
 ```

 ### Summarizing an Issue

 ```
-@qwen-code Can you summarize the main points of this issue thread for me?
+@qwencoder Can you summarize the main points of this issue thread for me?
 ```